avaframe/AvaFrame/docs/moduleAna4Stats.rst

 probAna
 ==========================

-probAna is used to derive simple probability maps for a set of simulations from a same avalanche.
+probAna is used to derive simple probability maps for a set of simulations for one avalanche track.
-These maps show for each point in space the probabilty for a chosen parameter to exceed a given threshold.
+These maps show for each point in space the probability for a chosen parameter to exceed a given threshold.
 For example, it is possible to compute the probability map of an avalanche to exceed a peak pressure of 1kPa.